-Accredited members are able to demonstrate their knowledge, training, skills and intentions to manage properties and tenancies in line with best practice, and aim to have great relationships with happy tenants.
+Accredited landlord members are able to demonstrate their knowledge, training, skills and intentions to manage properties and tenancies in line with best practice, helping build their reputation with tenants and Local Authorities.

 The scheme is designed for individual landlords of private residential tenancies, and is only available to NRLA members.